ofirte/needleInHayStack/README.md

 ```bash
 ./find <pattern> <file_path>
 ```
+For your convenience run the python script the generate a test file of 2gb.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.